Third-Party Administrators (TPAs) Feel Recession Pinch

-The handling of each file intensifies causing most claims staffs to have the same amount of work, but with less claims.
+The handling of each file intensifies causing most claims staff to have the same amount of work but with fewer claims.
 With TPA fees decreasing due to volume, how long can a TPA keep the same level of staff to handle the declining volume, but with more complicated and lingering claims?

 I have seen technology being mentioned as one of the answers to this problem.
 However, there is only so much technology that can assist the “hands-on” adjusters and support personnel in handling the claim loads.

-You can easily tell when an adjuster has reached their point of being overloaded.
-They lose the ability to communicate efficiently on all files and to their supervisors/managers, which causes the TPA’s clients to pay more than is necessary on their claims.
+You can easily tell when an adjuster has reached the point of being overloaded.
+They lose the ability to communicate efficiently on all files and to their supervisors/managers, which causes the TPA’s clients to pay more than is necessary for their claims.

 ©J&L Risk Management Inc Copyright Notice